boris1592/LethalCompanyTalkingHeads/README.md

 ## Configuration

-There are 2 settings in the config file.

 | Setting Name | Description | Default |
 | ------------ | ----------- | ------------- |
 | `ScaleSpeed` | This setting controls the speed of change of the scale factor.
 The lower this value is the slower the scaling will be but it will introduce some delay. | 20 |